serverpod/relic/doc/site/docs/02-reference/01-handlers.md

 Handlers are functions that process incoming requests in Relic applications.
 Think of them as the core logic that decides what to do when someone visits your web server.

 What makes Relic handlers special is their flexibility.
-Unlike traditional web frameworks where handlers only return HTTP responses, Relic handlers can:
+Unlike traditional web frameworks, where handlers only return HTTP responses, Relic handlers can:

-- Send regular HTTP responses (like web pages or API data)
+- Send regular HTTP responses (like web pages or API data).
-- Upgrade connections to WebSockets for real-time communication
+- Upgrade connections to WebSockets for real-time communication.
-- Take direct control of the network connection for custom protocols
+- Take direct control of the network connection for custom protocols.

 Relic handlers take a `Request` and return a `Result`, which can be a `Response`, `Hijack` (for connection hijacking), or `WebSocketUpgrade` (for WebSocket connections).